vicapedro/LittleManComputer/README.md

-# LittleManComputer
+# Little Man Computer
-A LMC implementation in Java
+## A LMC implementation in Java
+To do

+-Add ability to input programs
+-Add ability to store programs as files
+-Add user interface